-5. Plan for slow introductions between pets.
 You want your animal companions to have positive interactions.
-These instructions allow you to control the narrative.
-Plus, a short quarantine period gives you a chance to make sure no one is getting sick due to stress - and sharing that with the other animals!
+Slow introductions allow you to control the narrative.
+Plus, a short quarantine period before introducing them gives you a chance to make sure no one is getting sick due to stress - and sharing that with the other animals!
 Check out our handouts on safe cat-dog and cat-cat introductions.
 If you have another pet you'd like your cat to meet (like a ferret, rabbit, iguana, etc.), we recommend still using the steps in the handouts and always erring on the side of caution for both animals' safety.